Iona Abbey Capital Appeal news

 7-12 May: Garden Week – A week at Camas getting your hands in the soil!
 Spend time in the Camas garden helping us set up for the season to come.
 A mixture of work, rest and play with garden tasks, walks to beaches, trip to Iona, kayaking and lots of tea and cake to keep you going!
 Suitable for all ages and abilities. (£250)

 8-13 October: Garden Week – A week at Camas getting your hands in the soil!
 Spend time in the Camas garden helping put the gardens to bed for winter.
 A mixture of work, rest and play with garden tasks, walks to beaches, trip to Iona, kayaking and lots of tea and cake to keep you going!
 Suitable for all ages and abilities. (£250)

 15-20 October: Work Week – Come and help us get Camas tidied away for the winter season.
 With a variety of jobs from painting to sewing and mending there is a job for all ages and abilities.
 The week is mixed with plenty of free time to explore the local area and beautiful beaches. (£200)

 For enquiries and booking information, please contact Carol at: [email protected]

 Iona staff 2018 update

-Thinking of you all as another busy Iona season starts …
+Thinking of you all as another busy Iona season gets into gear …

 Another day –